hypnodrum/Skylark/README.md

 # S K Y L A R K
- a music site to share creations to the World
+ a music site to share you electronic creations with the World

-<h2>This a project for my Final Exam at SotUni Software University.</h2>
+This a project for my Final Exam at SotUni Software University.
-<h2>It's about a site where DJ and Producers may share thir electronic creations to the World.</h2>
+It's about a site where DJ and Producers may share thir electronic creations to the World.

 <h3>Some screenshots from the project:</h3>